 We also quote you on self-managing your Attention Deficit Hyperactivity Disorder (ADHD) far before kids were diagnosed as such and the topic became trending in education circles.
-It seems to us that you were able to overcome this alleged adversity on your own accord without counselling or drug prescriptions and channel your energy towards propelling your life and career forward?
+It seems to us that you were able to overcome this alleged adversity on your own accord without counseling or drug prescriptions and channel your energy towards propelling your life and career forward?

 I believe we have a true path with open chakras.
 The drugging of our children can alter their social communicative skills, development and worse.

 It’s been a very, very long process in multiple stages.
 Yes, I was drugged as a child.
 I believe however that we have a true path with open chakras.
-The drugging of our children can alter their social communicative skills, their development and worse.
+The drugging of our children can alter their social communicative skills, their development, and worse.
 Perhaps, propelling a life of drugs was an answer to a need for balance.

 The final stage of this process - much later - in 1998 - was to balance my mind and open up chakras to be grounded in any situation.
 Albeit the past few years have been beyond traumatic.

-At any rate, as one very close to me and keen bodybuilder and actor, Sven Ole-Thorsen told me over and over “discipline is your friend” so I have kept a regular exercise regime, healthy diet and a little tool box of mind relief.
+At any rate, as one very close to me and keen bodybuilder and actor, Sven Ole-Thorsen told me over and over “discipline is your friend” so I have kept a regular exercise regime, healthy diet, and a little toolbox of mind relief.
 No matter what stage of development you are it’s good to balance with professionals.
 After all, that’s what they are there for.

-It seems to us that you never were either a singer, model or actress at any given point in time, but that you were all of them at the same time.
-Could you point to a single event that made you decide to pursue a career in a particular discipline or was it much more an organic process of seizing opportunities.
+It seems to us that you never were either a singer, model, or actress at any given point in time, but that you were all of them at the same time.
+Could you point to a single event that made you decide to pursue a career in a particular discipline or was it much more an organic process of seizing opportunities?
 Carpe diem?